Maheshwar5/K8S-Operations/06-Sets/README.md

 * ReplicaSet manages the Pod lifecycle.

-* If one of the Pod get deleted y any reason, it'll create another Pod automatically in order to maintain the desired number of Pods.
+* If one of the Pod get deleted for any reason, it'll create another Pod automatically in order to maintain the desired number of Pods.

 * A controller that always guarantees the desired number of Pods are running.